 Extreme volatility is not specific to BTC.
 It can also be seen in its contemporaries: ETH (ether) and XRP (Ripple).
 This instability is an issue of practical importance: Volatility encourages users to hoard (if the value is going up) or avoid (if it is going down) the currency rather than use it.
 It makes lending risky, as currency movements can exceed interest payments.
 A lack of lending and credit inhibits the formation of mature financial markets.
 In response, a flood of proposals have been made for new cryptocurrency designs that purport to provide a stable exchange rate similar to (or exactly mirroring) a government-issued currency like the U.S. dollar.
 These designs are called stablecoins.

 Stablecoins have garnered a lot of attention recently, both positive and negative.
 According to CoinMarketCap, a service that provides financial metrics for cryptocurrencies, more value in tether (a cryptocurrency issued by Tether Limited) changes hands across a given day than bitcoin—despite questions about tether’s reserves and regulatory investigations into its affiliates.
 The announcement of Facebook’s Libra stablecoin project made international headlines and has been remarked on by the Federal Reserve Board, U.S. legislators, and even the sitting U.S. president.
 Another project, Basis (née Basecoin) raised $133 million in venture capital but folded when it could not find a tenable path through U.S. financial regulations.
 Central banks, including those of Sweden and Denmark, have explored the idea of government-issued stable cryptocurrencies.

+Stablecoins promise the functionality of Bitcoin without the rollercoaster ride of its exchange rate.
+But can this new breed of cryptocurrency really outsmart decades of central bank policy with algorithms and smart contracts?

 Knowledge gap